worldofmarcus/project-portfolio-5/README.md

 * 'Poppins' is used on the logo in the navigation bar and on all headlines (h1 - h6).
 It has a really clean look and works really well as header text.

-* 'Cousine' is used on all product descriptions.
+* 'Cousine' is used on all product descriptions and on the FAQ page.
 Maybe a little bold decision to use this font but I think its 'alternative' look works really well in the context.

 ![Google Fonts Nunito](readme/assets/images/google_fonts_nunito.png)